raoulg/MADS-MachineLearning-course/notebooks/4_tuning_networks/06_hypertuning_exercise.md

 ## Implementing
-Set up your own repository.
+Set up your own repository, if you havent done that yet.
 In hypertune.py, I have set up an example for hypertuning.
 Implement your own hypertuner for another model / dataset from scratch.

 - make sure your environment is reproducable
-    - dont blindly reuse the environment from the lessons; use a minimal environment.
+    - dont blindly reuse the environment from the lessons; this means, DO NOT simply copy pyproject.toml but create a minimal environment by following [the codestyle](https://github.com/raoulg/codestyle/blob/main/docs/make_a_module.md)
     - Check the [dependencies for mltrainer](https://github.com/raoulg/mltrainer/blob/main/pyproject.toml) to see whats already installed if you use mltrainer
     - have a look at the pyproject.toml file from the course;
         - `hpbandster` is for hyperband